clara-parabricks-workflows/complete-genomics-benchmarks/README.md

 | [bwa](https://github.com/lh3/bwa) | 0.7.18 | Indexing the reference |
 | [seqtk](https://github.com/lh3/seqtk) | 1.4 | Downsampling FASTQ |
 | [pigz](https://linux.die.net/man/1/pigz) | 2.6 | Fast gzip dompression |

+These packages can be installed by running

+`./install.sh`

 To maximize Parabricks performance, it’s best that all the file reading and writing happen on the fast SSD on the machine.
 To find the path of the SSD, run: